-Assignment 2 (Group): Case Report: Delta Plastics of the South- Product Innovation in a Resistant Market
+Assignment 2 (Group): Case Report: BKK: Commercializing a New Drug

 Assignment 3 (Individual): Back Bay Battery (BBB) Simulation and Simulation Report

 Note: Guidelines for case presentation and reports will be posted on Avenue.

 Class Participation (Individual): It is mandatory to attend classes with your name card placed on your desk so that TA can record attendance and your participation in the discussion and give credit.